2022 FIFA World Cup qualification (CONCACAF)

-The North, Central American and Caribbean section of the 2022 FIFA World Cup qualification acted as the qualifiers for the 2022 FIFA World Cup, to be held in Qatar, for national teams which are members of the Confederation of North, Central American and Caribbean Association Football (CONCACAF).
+The North, Central American and Caribbean section of the 2022 FIFA World Cup qualification acted as the qualifiers for the 2022 FIFA World Cup, held in Qatar, for national teams which were members of the Confederation of North, Central American and Caribbean Association Football (CONCACAF).
 Three direct slots and one inter-confederation play-off slot in the final tournament were available for CONCACAF teams.

 Format

 Original format

 On 10 July 2019, CONCACAF announced a restructured qualifying format for the World Cup.
 After CONCACAF initially announced in March 2018 that they would use the CONCACAF Ranking Index to determine the seeding of CONCACAF teams for qualifying to international tournaments, it was determined that FIFA Rankings would be used instead.